OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ## Use Public Key Pinning

 HTTP Public Key Pinning (HPKP) is used to associate a specific certificate with a domain name, in order to prevent an attacker performing a man in the middle attack with a different (but trusted) certificate.
-See the [Certificate and Public Key Pinning cheatsheet](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning) for further information in implementing HPKP.
+See the [Certificate and Public Key Pinning cheat sheet](Pinning_Cheat_Sheet.md) for further information in implementing HPKP.

 ## Consider the use of Client-Side Certificates